I am a business leader by day and a freelance writer on the side. I enjoy writing about personal stories, dogs, business, and entertainment.

 - You will become attached to the dogs.
 It can be very painful to see a dog that you now love get adopted by strangers, so you need to have a level of resilience and mental toughness to get past it.
 We are not the only foster failures out there.
 I see reports of them happening every week at our shelter.

-- The behavior of the dogs at the shelter, may or may not be the same behavior of the dogs once you get them home.
-For example, a dog that is really shy at the shelter, may be much more outgoing after a few weeks at your home.
-Or, a dog that is very high energy at the shelter, may become much calmer after spending time in your home.
-When the dogs are living at a shelter, they are used to being pent up in creates or cages for a good part of the day with lots of barking and stress.
-The atmosphere in your home (is hopefully), much more blissful and supportive.
+- The behavior of the dogs at the shelter may or may not be the same behavior of the dogs once you get them home.
+For example, a dog that is really shy at the shelter may be much more outgoing after a few weeks at your home.
+Or, a dog that is very high energy at the shelter may become much calmer after spending time in your home.
+When the dogs are living at a shelter, they are used to being pent up in crates or cages for a good part of the day with lots of barking and stress—the atmosphere in your home (is hopefully) much more blissful and supportive.

 - You never know how long the foster dog will take to get adopted.
 When we chose our most recent foster, Wiley, we expected him to get adopted in less than a month.
-He is super sweet and cute and affectionate.
-However, almost three months have gone by and he has not been adopted.
+He is super sweet, cute, and affectionate.
+However, almost three months have gone by, and he has not been adopted.
 You never know when your foster dog will meet the right adopter.

 A few years after we adopted Tate, my husband and I made the life decision to relocate from Boston to Georgia for both work and better weather.
 As we discussed the type of new house we wanted, we agreed that the house would have to allow us to become foster dog parents.
-This meant finding a new home with a large fenced in backyard, no limitations related to pets, and enough space for multiple pets.
+This meant finding a new home with a large fenced-in backyard, no limitations related on pets, and enough space for multiple pets.

-The definition of dog fostering may vary slightly among dog rescue organizations, but in general it means allowing rescue dogs to live in a volunteer foster parent’s home until they are adopted and find a furever home.
-The dog rescue organizations usually pays for the shelter dog’s food, supplies and any medical bills, while they are living in foster care.
-As the foster parent, you agree to provide shelter, shower the dog(s) with love and take excellent care of them.
+The definition of dog fostering may vary slightly among dog rescue organizations, but in general, it means allowing rescue dogs to live in a volunteer foster parent’s home until they are adopted and find a furever home.
+The dog rescue organizations usually pay for the shelter dog’s food, supplies, and any medical bills while they are living in foster care.
+As the foster parent, you agree to provide shelter, shower the dog(s) with love, and take excellent care of them.
 You also agree to bring them to adoption events and to meet potential adopters.

 The very first dog we fostered, Theo, had been in the shelter for quite some time and was having trouble getting adopted.
 After Theo lived in our home for a few weeks, we understood why.
-Theo was a great dog, but could be very aloof and independent.
+Theo was a great dog but could be very aloof and independent.
 When he met a new person, it took him quite some time to warm up to them.
 I brought him to a number of adoption events and meet and greets, and he did not connect with any potential adopters.
-The shelter staff call this “not showing well”.
+The shelter staff calls this “not showing well.”

 Now that we knew more about the types of dogs who got adopted faster, we were able to make better decisions about which fosters to choose next.
 Mittens was followed by several cute dogs who got adopted in weeks or months.

-In addition for fostering dogs, I had also started volunteering at the physical shelter itself on weekends and was chatting one afternoon with the Shelter Manager.
-We were discussing how one of the other dogs who was rescued with Mittens, “Girl”, was still at the shelter and was having trouble getting adopted.
+In addition to fostering dogs, I had also started volunteering at the physical shelter itself on weekends and was chatting one afternoon with the Shelter Manager.
+We were discussing how one of the other dogs who was rescued with Mittens, Girl, was still at the shelter and was having trouble getting adopted.
 I went over to Girl’s crate and saw a very sad little black Chihuahua huddling in the corner.
 She looked a lot like Mittens, but a smaller version.
-I took her out of her crate and we went outside for a walk.
-I felt bad for her and called my husband to ask if I could take Girl home just for the weekend and he agreed.
+I took her out of her crate, and we went outside for a walk.
+I felt bad for her and called my husband to ask if I could take Girl home just for the weekend, and he agreed.

-At 4 dogs, we had to draw the line.
-Yes, we could continue to foster but NO, we could not have any more failures.
+At four dogs, we had to draw the line.
+Yes, we could continue to foster, but NO, we could not have any more failures.
 (Although, I have to remind my husband of this from time to time.)

 RTalloni on April 02, 2016: